 Where to stay in Dachstein?

-• Seehotel am Hallstättersee: Cosy hotel with great value for money on the shores of Lake Hallstatt
+- Seehotel am Hallstättersee: hotel near Hallstatt with great value for money

-• Dormio Hotel Obertraun: Fully equipped resort in Obertraun a short walk from the lake (swimming pool, playground, garden, free parking, restaurant).
+- Dormio Hotel Obertraun: Fully equipped resort in Obertraun just outside Hallstatt (swimming pool, playground, garden, free parking, restaurant).

-• Lodge am Krippenstein: Stylish mountain hotel right on the top of Krippenstein with fantastic views
+- Lodge am Krippenstein: mountain hotel at the top of Krippenstein with fantastic views

-• Alpine Club: Fully equipped apartments in Schladming with great value for money, children’s and tennis court and other facilities.
+- Alpine Club: Fully equipped apartments in Schladming with great value for money, children’s and tennis court

 How to save in the Dachstein-Schladming area

 The following accommodations include the Dachstein-Schladming Sommercard, which you will receive automatically upon arrival.
-The card is valid from 18 May to 1 November for anyone staying in partner accommodation for at least one day.
+The card is valid from 17th May to 3rd November 2024 for all those staying in partner accommodation for at least one day.
 Valid from 13:00 on the day of arrival, during the stay including the whole day of departure.

 Partner accommodation with the Dachstein-Schladming Sommercard: